romcal/romcal/docs/localization.md

   - Each entry for any name that is added to a specific locale other than `en` must also exist in the `en` locale file, as this is the main source of truth.
   - If a name is not found in the specified locale, romcal will look for it in the fallback locales, ending with `en`.
   - There are also tests to ensure that all names in other locales exist in the `en` locale file.
-  - Each entry should have a corresponding src comment with a link to the source of the translation, if applicable.
+  - Each entry should have a corresponding source comment with a link to the source of the translation, if applicable.
     - If a reference to a missal is used instead, this is the format we've decided to use:
       - `// src: $sourceName`
         - when the key value can be found exactly in the referenced document